 Volunteer judges are needed for the 2010 John S. Bradway Philadelphia High School Mock Trial Competition, which is run by Temple University Beasley School of Law and the Young Lawyers Division of the Philadelphia Bar Association.

 The rounds of competition will run through March 13.
 Just click here

 and scroll down to sign up using our new and improved sign-up form.

 If you have volunteered in the past, we thank you and hope that you will do so again this year.
 If you have not yet volunteered for the Mock Trial Competition, we encourage you to and are confident the experience will be rewarding.
 As a judge, you can chose to fill as many time slots as your schedule will allow and you do not need trial experience to participate.
 We encourage you to volunteer for multiple sessions.
 All you need is a willingness to give some time and be wowed by the high school students.
 Click here

-is a seminar designed specifically for the novice.
-You’ll get "A to Z" instruction on the foreclosure process from the first step (the Act 91 notice) to the last step (the final collection on the deficiency judgment).
-This 6 (5 substantive/1 ethics) CLE credit hour program will be a held Friday, Feb.
-26 at The CLE Conference Center on the 10th floor of the Wanamaker Building, Juniper Street entrance (between 13th and Broad streets, opposite City Hall), from 8:30 a.m. to 4:30 p.m.
-Check in begins at 8 a.m.
+Join us on Thursday, Feb.
+18 and obtain practical advice on how to help your clients make decisions regarding their business insurance.
+This seminar addresses issues ranging from what coverage is available in the marketplace to navigating the minefields of the claims process.
+This 4 substantive CLE credit hour program will be held at The CLE Conference Center on the 10th floor of the Wanamaker Building, Juniper Street entrance (between 13th and Broad streets, opposite City Hall), from 9 a.m. to 1:15 p.m.
+Check-in begins at 8:30 a.m.
 For additional information, or to register, click here